SkeldJS/Hindenburg/pages/Plugins/advanced/player-perspectives.md

 });
 ```

-Always note that perspectives, if synced with the main room, will generally fire the same events, {@page Object Ownership Guards | with some exceptions}, so attaching listeners may just be as simple for you as `perspective.on("player.setname", this.onPlayerSetName)` if you have a plugin event listener listening on a room and want to also listen to the same event on a perspective.
+Always note that perspectives, if synced with the main room, will generally fire the same events, {@page ../topics/object-ownership-guards.md with some exceptions}, so attaching listeners may just be as simple for you as `perspective.on("player.setname", this.onPlayerSetName)` if you have a plugin event listener listening on a room and want to also listen to the same event on a perspective.

 ### Event Targets
 A nicer and more formatted way to attach listeners is using the exported `EventTarget` class, and using the `@EventListener` decorator: